Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK2-PM1-PM5-CYBERSECURITY-PENETRATION-TESTING-REPORT/README.md

 The module focused on:

 1. Installing and using Maltego.
-2. Performing email reconnaissance against the authorized domain `networkwalks.com`.
+2. Performing email reconnaissance against the assigned domain `networkwalks.com`.

 ---